EpicWealthJourney/skills-github-pages/_posts/2024-12-06-myjourney.md

 Thinking I could simply continue my job and recover from the back pain through ciropractic care and physical therapy, I kept working as a technician for 3 more years.
 Although, by 2016 it became obvious.
 There was no way to proceed in the career I'd worked so hard to obtain mastery in.
 I spoke to my managers at the dealership for which I worked and asked them if they could please send me more jobs which would allow for less heavy lifting, pulling, or twisting.
-It was here I realized, if I wanted it my way I was on a fool's errand.
+It was here I realized, if I wanted it my way, I was on a fool's errand.

 They gave me lip service but the business needs what it needs.
 There was little to no change in workload.
-Maybe they didn't believe that I was in pain despite the fact I'd been trying muscle relaxants at night, prescribed to me by the neurosurgeon, to relieve the pain.
-I soon had to stop them because they would still be affecting me at work!
+Maybe they didn't believe I was in pain despite the fact I'd been trying muscle relaxants at night, prescribed to me by the neurosurgeon, to relieve the pain.
+I soon had to stop them because their effect was still present at work!
 "I can't drive customer cars like this!"
 I thought...

 As the reality began to sink in deeper and deeper into my thick, stubborn skull, "I can't do this for much longer" I came up with a plan.
 I would go ahead and get a degree in engineering!
 I could at least start the classes while I was still working there.
 But I'd need accomodations.
 I would need to be able to attend night classes and be off on the weekend for Saturday classes.
 It was working beautifly!
 They